arturo393/drs/docs/dependecy_module.md

 - Name: rs485_dependency
 - Check command: dummy

-_Every DMU Port should use this template to render detected RDUs_
+_Every DMU Port Service should use this template to render detected RDUs_

 ## Add Custom Field to Host Template (Optional)